Recommended Spin down targets

 - First, make sure the resistance unit mounting bolt isn't overly tightened.
 This is the main pivot bolt that attaches the resistance unit to the frame.
 If the acorn style nut on the right side is torqued down, it can pinch the resistance unit between the flanges of the frame, which makes it difficult for the unit to freely pivot forward into the tire.
 Loosen that acorn nut as needed, it only really needs to be finger tight so the bolt doesn't come out of the pivot.

 - Second, make sure that the two screws that hold the threaded crossbar in place aren't too tight as well.
 The crossbar needs to spin as the resistance unit (RU) pivots forward into the tire.
 This can cause binding with the roller tensioning knob and can also make calibrations tougher than they need to be.

 - Third, apply a thin film of grease to the roller tension knob threads where they thread into the crossbar to eliminate as much friction as possible.

-We recommend using a trainer tire with any of the Kinetic Smart, Smart 2, Control and Smart Control models the best possible data accuracy.
+We recommend using a trainer tire with any of the Kinetic tire-drive models for the best possible data accuracy.
 We always use the Kinetic Trainer Tire when testing and generating power curves.
-Anything that is belted for flat protection is generally a poor choice for indoor training.
+Any tire that is belted for flat protection is generally a poor choice for indoor training.
 The added shielding and stiffer rubber combine to limit the amount of grip the tire is capable of.

 Recommended set-up and calibration best practices: